live-clones/recalbox/projects/frontend/THEMES.md

 * `iconColor` - type: COLOR.
 Default is 777777FF.
 * `fontPath` - type: PATH.
 * `fontSize` - type: FLOAT.
+* `iconUpDown` - type: PATH.
+* `iconLeftRight` - type: PATH.
+* `iconUpDownLeftRight` - type: PATH.
+* `iconA` - type: PATH.
+* `iconB` - type: PATH.
+* `iconX` - type: PATH.
+* `iconY` - type: PATH.
+* `iconL` - type: PATH.
+* `iconR` - type: PATH.
+* `iconStart` - type: PATH.
+* `iconSelect` - type: PATH.

+#### carousel

+* `type` - type: STRING.
+	- Accepted values are "horizontal" or "vertical".
+Sets the scoll direction of the carousel.
+ 	- Default is "horizontal".
+* `size` - type: NORMALIZED_PAIR.
+Default is "1 0.2325"
+* `pos` - type: NORMALIZED_PAIR.
+Default is "0 0.38375".
+* `color` - type: COLOR.
+	- Controls the color of the carousel background.
+	- Default is FFFFFFD8
+* `logoSize` - type: NORMALIZED_PAIR.
+Default is "0.25 0.155"
+* `logoScale` - type: FLOAT.
+ * Selected logo is increased in size by this scale
+ * Default is 1.2
+* `maxLogoCount` - type: FLOAT.
+	- Sets the number of logos to display in the carousel.
+	- Default is 3
+* `zIndex` - type: FLOAT.
+	- z-index value for component.
+Components will be rendered in order of z-index value from low to high.

+#### menuText & menuTextSmall

+* `color` - type: COLOR.
+	- Default is 777777FF
+* `fontPath` - type: PATH.
+	- Path to a truetype font (.ttf).
+* `fontSize` - type: FLOAT.
+	- Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
+Default is 0.085 for menutitle, 0.045 for menutext and 0.035 for menufooter and menutextsmall.
+* `separatorColor` - type: COLOR.
+	- Default is C6C7C6FF.
+Color of lines that separates menu entries.
+* `selectedColor` - type: COLOR.
+	- Default is FFFFFFFF.
+Color of text for selected menu entry.
+* `selectorColor` - type: COLOR.
+	- Default is 878787FF.
+Color of the selector bar.

 The help system is a special element that displays a context-sensitive list of actions the user can take at any time.
 You should try and keep the position constant throughout every screen.
 Keep in mind the "default" settings (including position) are used whenever the user opens a menu.